FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 For more info see: [Getting started with Logstash][7] and [Log4j][8]

-**Operation**

 We started elasticsearch and kibana after downloading (see the start of this guide).

-We need to start logstash.
-In your logstash folder (the folder created from unpackaging the download file at the start of this guide), type
+We now need to start logstash.
+Move to your main logstash folder:

+    cd ..

+Now start logstash

     bin/logstash

+**Operation**

 Start karaf as normal by first opening a terminal and going to your FRINX ODL Distribution main directory for example distribution-karaf-2.3.0.frinx.